Recycling Icon

 • In response to the first Earth Day in 1970, the U.S. Government created the Clean Air, Clean Water, Endangered Species Acts, and the EPA.

 The Stop Throwing Out Pollutants (S.T.O.P.)
 Program is designed to provide area residents with a safe, environmentally sound method of disposal of the many hazardous materials found in the average home.
-By bringing such toxins as antifreeze, drain cleaners, and pesticides on any of the scheduled S.T.O.P. collection days, you and your family can make a significant contribution to the protection of our precious groundwater supply and the preservation of our bays and estuaries.
+By bringing such toxins as batteries, antifreeze, drain cleaners, and pesticides on any of the scheduled S.T.O.P. collection days, you and your family can make a significant contribution to the protection of our precious groundwater supply and the preservation of our bays and estuaries.

 Seeking Volunteers